Landau Singularities from Whitney Stratifications: Example computations

-In this example this is exactly the same as substituting $m_1^2=0$ in the original Landau variety, but unlike the stratification the latter is not always guaranteed to work.

-We also remark that special kinematic configurations can also be specified in the codomain of the $\texttt{mapStratify}$ command, e.g.~the Gram determinant constraint for a six-point process may be specified as the space of kinematics $Y$ and the resulting Whitney stratification will only provide strata satisfying this constraint.
+Our results are in complete agreement with the known Landau singularities of the generic one-loop bubble graph and its kinematic limits, see e.g.~\cite{Dlapa:2023cvx}, sections 4.1, 3.4 as well as the accompanying ancillary file.
+As also explained in the latter reference, Landau singularities precisely coincide with the rational letters of polylogarithmic integrals, whereas square-root letters are obtained by re-factorising products thereof.
+The precise re-factorisation rule is only known at one loop, with current attempts for a higher-loop generalisation known to be incomplete.

-The Landau variety gives information of the full analytic structure of the meromorphic function defined by the integral and not the singularities in the physical region.
-However, the methods in \cite{helmer2023effective} are capable of calculating Whitney stratifications of real semi-algebraic sets, potentially allowing direct access to the physical singularities as well; we leave this fascinating exploration to a future work.
+The Landau variety gives information of the full analytic structure of the meromorphic function defined by the integral.
+However the methods in \cite{helmer2023effective} are capable of calculating Whitney stratifications of real semi-algebraic sets, potentially allowing direct access to singularities specifically in the physical region; we leave this fascinating exploration to a future work.